December 4, 2019

 Through the use of gamification, companies can provide customers with information about their products and events, encourage greater interaction, and transform them into brand advocates.

-Adding the power of a gamification solution to a VoC platform can put the insight gained from customer feedback at the center of a company-wide reward and recognition program.
+Adding the power of a gamification solution to a VoC platform can put the insight gained from the increased CSAT at the center of a company-wide reward and recognition program.

 Employees and customers need to see that the VoC insights they provide are being heard and acted upon.
 After all, the whole purpose of gathering customer feedback is to gain a greater understanding of their needs, concerns and wants so that the company can implement changes to serve them better.
 This sustains an internal focus on the customer over time by strengthening brand loyalty, building trust and leads to increase CSAT.